AaronSaikovski/pyghm/README.md

 * create:             Inits the python project using UV and creates and activates a new virtual environment.
 * default:            Call Create as default cmd.
 * deps:               Install the dependencies.
+* dist:               Runs Pyinstaller to create a self-contained executable.
 * docker-build:       builds a docker image based on the docker fil.e
 * docker-run:         builds a docker image based on the docker file.
 * lint:               Lints the project and performs type checking.